mahmoud717/Microverse-newsweek/README.md

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Design Teardown project: replica of The Next Web website
+# responsive design: bootstrap newsweek replica

-> This is a TNW homepage replica using HTML, CSS3 and media queriers.
+> This is a newsweek homepage replica using HTML, CSS3, and bootstrap.

 ## Screenshots of our website

 ![screenshot](./.github/app-screenshot.png)

-## You can view the [original website here](https://thenextweb.com/)
+## You can view the [original website here](https://newsweek.com/)

-The project is built using Html and Css with an extensive use of css proprieties and media queries.
+The project is built using Html and Css with an extensive use of bootstrap classes and some css properties.

 ## Built With

 - HTML
 - CSS3
 - Font awesome icons
+- bootstrap 4.5

 ## Live Demo